matthewomccorkle/matthewomccorkle.github.io/_posts/2022-08-04-day_046_social_engineering_toolkit.md

 ### 2. **My Setup**

-For running the Social-Engineer Toolkit tool, I used Kali Linux in a VMware Workstation 16 Player virtualized environment.
+For running the Social-Engineering Toolkit tool, I used Kali Linux in a VMware Workstation 16 Player virtualized environment.

 For my victim device, I am using Ubuntu in a VMware Workstation 16 Player virtualized environment.

 ---

-### 3. **What is Social-Engineer Toolkit?**
+### 3. **What is Social-Engineering Toolkit?**

-Social-Engineer Toolkit is a framework that allows a penetration tester to create custom attacks (mostly social engineering attacks) to use during a penetration test specifically targeting a person or organization.
+Social-Engineering Toolkit is a framework that allows a penetration tester to create custom attacks (mostly social engineering attacks) to use during a penetration test specifically targeting a person or organization.

 Note: this tool is dangerous and should only be used for research in your home lab or by penetration testers with explicit permission.

 ---

-### 4. **Why use Social-Engineer Toolkit?**
+### 4. **Why use Social-Engineering Toolkit?**

 If you are a penetration tester and have flexible rules of engagement, then SET is a great tool for crafting initial malicious social attacks against employees of the organization.